CADSTAR

 CADSTAR is a Windows-based electronic design automation (EDA) software tool for designing and creating schematic diagrams and printed circuit boards (PCBs).
 It provides engineers with a tool for designing simple or complex, multilayer PCBs.
 CADSTAR spans schematic capture, variant management, placement, automatic and high-speed routing, signal integrity, power integrity, EMC analysis, design rule checks and production of manufacturing data.

-Originally developed by U.K. PCB vendor Racal-Redac, CADSTAR has been part of the Zuken product portfolio since its acquisition in 1994.
-The software is developed at Zuken's Technology Centre, ZTC in Bristol, United Kingdom.
+Originally developed by British PCB vendor Racal-Redac, CADSTAR has been part of the Zuken product portfolio since its acquisition in 1994.
+The software is developed at Zuken's Technology Centre (ZTC) in Bristol.

-The basic features of CADSTAR can be tested with the free version of CADSTAR Express or Schematic and PCB files produced by CADSTAR can be reviewed using the free CADSTAR Design Viewer.
+The basic features of CADSTAR can be tested with the free version of CADSTAR Express.
+Schematic and PCB files produced by CADSTAR can be reviewed using the free CADSTAR Design Viewer.

 History

-The first version of CADSTAR was released in 1988 for MS-DOS.
-CADSTAR for Windows was released in March 1994.
+The first version of CADSTAR was released in late 1987 for MS-DOS.
+CADSTAR for Windows was released in 1994.
 Since then, there has been about one major release per year.
 Zuken subsequently released eCADSTAR in 2019.